Original Research ARTICLE

 ADP-ribosylation is a dynamic post-translation modification that regulates the early phase of DNA repair pathways by recruiting repair factors to chromatin.
 As ADP-ribosylation can reveerted by the hydrolase activity of MACROD2, it has been directly involved in DNA repair (Golia et al., 2017).
 To replicate conditions of high levels of DNA damage, we irradiated three cohorts of mice; wild type (controls) (n = 30), MACROD2 heterozygous (HET) (n = 27) and MACROD2 KO (HOM) (n = 25) with a dose of 1000 rad to the whole body.
 No significant changes in survival rates between group comparisons were observed (Figure 2A).
 Thus mice lacking MACROD2 do not succumb more easily to the DNA-damaging effects of lethal irradiation.
 To examine if the wild type, MACROD2 HET and MACROD2 KO fibroblasts experienced the same physical DNA damage in response to γ-irradiation, we subjected cells to 10 Gy of γ-irradiation and collected immediately for comet assay.
 All three types of cells had similarly increased tail DNA in response to γ-irradiation (Figure 2B), suggesting that they sustain similar levels of DNA damage.
 Taken together, these in vivo and in vitro results show that MACROD2 deletion does not worsen DNA damage in response to γ-irradiation.

 Figure 2.
 MACROD2 deletion has no effect on γ-irradiation induced lethality and DNA damage.
 (A) A Kaplan–Meier survival curve of wild type (WT), MACROD2 HET (+/-) and MACROD2 KO (HOM; -/-) mice (n = 25–30 mice/group).
 Survivals of mice were closely monitored several times per day.
 (B) Comet Assay.
-Images of comet assay showing DNA damage in NMR and mouse fibroblasts in response to γ-irradiation.
+Images of comet assay showing DNA damage mouse fibroblasts in response to γ-irradiation.
 The cells were processed for comet assays immediately after the irradiation.

 MACROD2 Deletion in Mice Does Not Impact High Fat-Diet Induced Obesity, Insulin and Glucose Intolerance